• smoke like a pro

 Why Dry Age Your Meat?

 Dry aging offers a multitude of benefits that will elevate your steak game to a whole new level.
 Firstly, it intensifies the natural flavors of the meat, giving it a rich, nutty, and buttery taste.
 Secondly, the process allows the meat to tenderize, making it incredibly juicy and melt-in-your-mouth tender.
-Lastly, dry aging creates a beautiful crust on the outside of the meat, adding a delightful texture to every bite.

 How to Use Your Dry Ager